dfinity/portal/docs/developer-docs/integrations/ledger/introduction_and_overview.md

 The ICP ledger, due to its use of `AccountIdentifiers`, cannot fulfill this requirement.
 The ICP ledger successfully implements all ICRC-1 endpoints and they can be used for any other ICRC-1 endpoint.
 Should a future ICRC-1 extension standard or the use of index canisters result in the exposure of the internal representation of accounts, any ICRC-1 ledger will deviate from the ICP ledger.

-## Index Canisters
+## Index canisters
 The ICP ledger lets you query created blocks through various endpoints.
 See the documentation on [how to interact with the ICP ledger for more info](./interact-with-ledger.md).
 If your ICRC-1 ledger supports the extension standard ICRC-3, then your ICRC-1 ledger will have an endpoint to serve transactions.
 However, if you want to fetch transactions for a specific `Account` or `AccountIdentifier` you would have to first query all blocks/transactions from the ICP or an ICRC-1 compatible ledger and then search through them for transactions in which an `Account` or `AccountIdentifier` was involved in.
 To solve this issue index canisters exist.
 The index canisters allow for querying of transaction lists for a specific account.
 Furthermore, they offer endpoints for querying the current balance of an account and you can also fetch blocks from one of their endpoints.

-There exist two different index canisters, one for the [ICP ledger](./icp-index-local-setup.md) and one for [ICRC-1 compatible ledgers](/docs/developer-docs/integrations/icrc-1/icrc1-index-setup.md).
-Due to the previously mentioned difference between the ICP ledger and ICRC-1 ledgers these two index canister will not be able to have identical endpoints.
+There are two different types of index canisters, one for the [ICP ledger](./icp-index-local-setup.md) and one for [ICRC-1 compatible ledgers](/docs/developer-docs/integrations/icrc-1/icrc1-index-setup.md).
+Due to the previously mentioned difference between the ICP ledger and ICRC-1 ledgers, these two index canister will not be able to have identical endpoints.
 Since one uses `Account` and the other uses `AccountIdentifier` as an internal representation of accounts, the returned transactions will differ in this regard.

 The ICP index canister is running on the NNS subnet with the canister ID (qhbym-qaaaa-aaaaa-aaafq-cai)[https://dashboard.internetcomputer.org/canister/qhbym-qaaaa-aaaaa-aaafq-cai].
-As there exist multiple ICRC-1 compatible ledgers, there will also exist multiple ICRC-1 index canisters.
+As there are multiple ICRC-1 compatible ledgers, there will also be multiple ICRC-1 index canisters.
 For example, the ICRC-1 ledger recording ckBTC transactions is running under the canister ID (n5wcd-faaaa-aaaar-qaaea-cai)[https://dashboard.internetcomputer.org/canister/n5wcd-faaaa-aaaar-qaaea-cai].